 Malaria is also endemic, remember to take measures to protect yourself above all at night by applying mosquito repellent that contains at least 30% DEET.
-In case you need, there is a government hospital and a private medical clinic where you can get treatment for all minor illnesses.
-For any serious injuries, there are good hospitals in Mzuzu or better in Lilongwe.
+In case you need it, there is a government hospital and a private medical clinic where you can get treatment for all minor illnesses.
+There are good hospitals in Mzuzu or better in Lilongwe for any serious injuries.
 The medical expenses could be very high; therefore, don’t forget to stipulate travel insurance.
 We always made it with World Nomads.
 In case they also offer scuba diving insurance.

-If you are not travelling with a tour operator but you prefer catching the local transports, you can reach Nkhata Bay by bus.
-The easiest and fastest way from Lilongwe is to take the bus (Sososo company and Axa company run daily) to Mzuzu, and, once there, looking for a shared minivan or a taxi to Nkahata Bay.
+If you are not travelling with a tour operator but you prefer catching the local transport, you can reach Nkhata Bay by bus.
+The easiest and fastest way from Lilongwe is to take the bus (Sososo company and Axa company run daily) to Mzuzu, and, once there, look for a shared minivan or a taxi to Nkahata Bay.
 Lilongwe-Mzuzu takes about 6 hours, whereas Mzuzu-Nkhata bay takes about 50 minutes.
-There are also routes with shared minivan coming up/down the lakeshore direct from/to Nkhata Bay/Nkhotakota/Senga bay/Cape Maclear, but the road is not that good and takes time.
-For example, from Cape Maclear or Lilongwe (driving on the lake shore road) to Nkhata Bay takes about 9 hours (and you’ll probably have to change the mean of transport in Salima or Nkhotakota).
+There are also routes with shared minivans coming up/down the lakeshore direct from/to Nkhata Bay/Nkhotakota/Senga bay/Cape Maclear, but the road is not that good and takes time.
+For example, from Cape Maclear or Lilongwe (driving on the lakeshore road) to Nkhata Bay takes about 9 hours (and you’ll probably have to change the mean of transport in Salima or Nkhotakota).
 Click here to book the bus from Lilongwe to Mzuzu through Omio.com.